Study Bird

 Language vocabulary

-Short word-pair questions match the game's rapid-fire rhythm perfectly.
+Short word-pair questions fit the game's quick rhythm.

 Medical terminology

-High-volume term memorization that benefits from compressed, repeated exposure.
+High-volume term memorization that responds well to short, repeated exposure.

 Capital cities & geography